aeden/dns-zonefile/CONTRIBUTING.md

 ## Tests

 Submit unit tests for your changes.
 You can test your changes on your machine by [running the test suite](#testing).

+## Publishing

+Once a PR is merged into master, bump the version in `lib/dns/zonefile/version.rb` and commit that change.
+Next, add a new tag with that version number and push the tag to GitHub.
+Finally, if you are a maintainer with access rights for rubygems.org, run `gem build dnsimple-zonefile.gemspec` followed by `gem push dnsimple-zonefile-x.x.x.gem` where x.x.x is the version number you just set.